 DO – Make sure that everything is secure both when you enter and leave your property.
-Lock the door after you enter and leave each time to ensure that it becomes habit to do so.
+Lock the door after you enter and leave each time to ensure that it becomes a habit to do so.
 Look into security companies (for instance, research a review of Frontpoint) to guide you over what you may not already know.
 They are there to help you.

 DON’T – leave your valuables on display or in obvious places (burglars head straight to bedrooms).
-Try not to leave a spare key hanging around the outside of the house – if needs be, leave it with a neighbour that you can trust or a friend or family member.
+Try not to leave a spare key hanging around the outside of the house – if need be, leave it with a neighbour that you can trust or a friend or family member.
 Your insurance claim may be affected if your provider finds out that thieves haven’t broken into your property, per say, but have instead accessed it with the key to the front door.

 DO – Take your time and think about what style or theme you want to stick to when decorating your house.
 It takes a long time to get a house decorated from top to bottom – stick to something that you know you won’t be sick of or change your mind with too quickly.